Font Selector ๏ฝœ Fabrie Write(AI)

-Why is a Font Selector Needed?
+Why fabrie need a Font Selector?

 In situations where layout and typography are crucial, such as during initial inspiration exploration with mood boards or while creating slides and project proposals, a single default font may not suffice.
 More diverse fonts are needed to present designs more accurately and clearly.

-Creating moodboard and slides on fabrie
+Creating moodboard on fabrie

-However, for Fabrie, the disadvantages are also critical:
+However, disadvantages are also critical:

 • Increased Complexity: Adding font weight options complicates the font editing functionality.
 Although our target users are designers, not all designers across different industries have a foundation in visual design, and not everyone may understand the implications of font weight.